sherryrich/core-yoga/README.md

 ## Deployment
 * The current deployment of this project was done using Gitpod.
 * I used the gitpod interface to write the code and as it is linked with Github as it was easy to use the terminal to commit my files and push to my repository.
 * The deployed website is hosted on Github pages for easy viewing without having to clone or fork the repository to view the running website.
-Deployment was done by clicking on the settings tab on my repository then navigating to "Github pages" Changing the source from none to master
+Deployment was done by clicking on the settings tab on my repository then navigating to "Github pages" Changing the source from none to master.
 * I deployed the site to GitHub pages.
 * A deployed link to the website can be found [here](https://sherryrich.github.io/core-yoga/)
 * In the GitHub repository go to the Settings tab.
-* Next from the source section drop-down select Master Branch
+* Next from the source section drop-down select Master Branch.
-* once master branch is selected the page provides the link to the completed website.
+* Once master branch is selected the page provides the link to the completed website.
 This can take a minute to activate and show live.

 ### Making a Local Clone